Our Priorities

 Recent Legislative Wins

 - Public Safety Officer Support Act of 2022.
 This law extends disability and death benefits for public safety officers who are diagnosed with post-traumatic stress or acute stress disorder on the job, including officers who have contacted employee assistance programs for mental health assistance.
-AFSCME supported this bipartisan bill and President Biden signed it into law August 2022 (P.L.
+AFSCME supported this bipartisan bill that was signed it into law August 2022 (P.L.
 117-172).

 - Traumatic Brain Injury (TBI) and Post Traumatic Stress Disorder Law Enforcement Training Act.
 This law provides integral training and best practices for first responders and public safety officers to recognize and respond to the signs and symptoms of an individual in crisis due to a TBI or repeated exposure to traumatic events.
 AFSCME advocated for Congress to pass this bipartisan bill, which President Biden signed into law August 2022 (P.L.
 117-170).